aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 ## PyTorch Transfer Modeling from FastAI

 In this section we build a pure PyTorch model and transfer the model weights from FastAI.
-The following materials are inspired by "[Practical-Deep-Learning-for-Coders-2.0](https://github.com/muellerzr/Practical-Deep-Learning-for-Coders-2.0/blob/master/Computer%20Vision/06_Hybridizing_Models.ipynb)" by Zachary Mueller et al.
+The following materials are inspired by "[Practical-Deep-Learning-for-Coders-2.0](https://github.com/muellerzr/Practical-Deep-Learning-for-Coders-2.0/blob/master/Computer%20Vision/06_Hybridizing_Models.ipynb)" by Zachary Mueller *et al*.

 ### Export Model Weights from FastAI